ptrthomas/karate-showcase/README.md

 ## jbang
 You can run the example below as a [jbang](https://www.jbang.dev) script as follows: `jbang javadsl.java`

-To reduce the console logging verbosity (and hide some scary looking but harmless stack-traces) add `logback.xml` to the root of the classpath. (you can add `--cp .`) to the CLI options.
+To reduce the console logging verbosity (and hide some scary looking but harmless stack-traces) add `logback.xml` to the root of the classpath

 You can also run this directly from github without creating this file locally: